How to Slim Down an Overweight Cat

 • Feeding habits: Feeding people food and table scraps can lead to weight gain.

-If you have an obese cat, the food you feed plays a crucial role in weight loss goals.
+If you have an overweight cat, the food you feed plays a crucial role in weight loss goals.
 You'll need to become very food conscious, take the time to read ingredients, and control portions.
 If you feed the kitty too much, the pet will continue to gain weight or not shed any pounds.

 Instead, look for foods that are rich in animal protein and have healthy fibre sources to keep your kitty feeling fuller for longer and supply long-term energy for your cat to build muscle.

-Portion Control
+Overeating and Portion Control

 It's very common to free-feed cats, as they tend to prefer grazing, but obese cats often have poor eating habits and will overeat when food is left out all day.
 Cats need time to learn portion control.